-An ileostomy is a surgical procedure that creates an opening in your abdomen through which the end of your small intestine is redirected, brought to the surface of the skin, and stitched to your abdomen to form a new exit for waste from your bowels.
+A colostomy is a surgical procedure that creates an opening on your belly through which the large intestine (colon) is redirected, brought to the surface of the skin, and stitched to your belly to form a new exit for the stool from your bowel.
 The new opening is called a stoma.
 (We will discuss your stoma in more detail in the next section of this booklet.)
-You wear a pouching system (also called an appliance or pouch) over your stoma to collect effluent from your bowels.
+You wear a pouching system (also called an appliance or pouch) over your stoma to collect stool from your bowel.